fru-io/docs-live/README.md

     name: Policies            # name - string	Name of the solution folder
     id: 36000030822           # number - Unique ID of the solution folder id
     category_id: 36000020154  # number - Unique ID of the solution category id
-    description:              # string - Description of the solution folder
     visibility: 1             # number - Accessibility of this folder.
     taxonomy: folder          # string - Can be either 'category', 'folder' or empty for articles
     company_ids: []           # array - IDs of the companies to whom this solution folder is visible